 File A Mental Health Patient Abuse Report

-If you or anyone you know has been harmed or damaged by psychiatric or mental health “treatment” in South Africa, please fill out a mental health abuse form through the CCHR South Africa website with full particulars and any documentary evidence.
+If you or anyone you know has been harmed or damaged by psychiatric or mental health “treatment” in South Africa, whether in psychiatric hospital or private practice, please fill out a mental health abuse form through the CCHR South Africa website with full particulars and any documentary evidence.
 All information received is kept in strict confidence.

 You can also contribute to this public warning by reporting and sending documentary evidence about criminal arrests and convictions in the mental health industry to CCHR South Africa.